HieuMinh67/apartment_manager/README.md

 # apartment_manager
 This is a student project.
-Own project uses Symfony framework to build this project
+Our project uses Symfony framework to build this project

 ## System requirements
 * PHP >= 7.2